MattLemmon/StickBall/readme.txt

 Left Ctrl                                             Right Ctrl

+Play against an opponent, or against the CPU.
+There are four CPU difficulty levels.
+Each match is best two rounds out of three.

+Collect five stars to receive a Power-Up.

+Ctrl is used to slow the ball, after the Bump Power-Up has been obtained.

 Shift is used to cast spells, after they are picked up.

-Ctrl is used to slow the ball, after the Bump Power-Up has been obtained.

 The three main Power-Ups are:

   -  Speed     faster player movement
-  -  Chest Bump    slows ball when holding Ctrl
+  -  Bump      slows ball when holding Ctrl
   -  Kick      hold ctrl to kick the ball faster

-The two additional Power-Ups are spells which can be cast:
+The two additional Power-Ups are spells which can be cast with the shift button:

   -  Stun      stuns opponent for a few seconds
   -  Mist      makes opponent disappear for a few seconds

+Extra Controls:  I J K L => music volume controls during rounds
+                 From the Pause menu you can return to the Main Menu
 _________________________________________________________________

                     QUICK INSTALL (Requires Ruby)